Everything you should know about federal Stafford loans

 • A maximum of $23,000 total

-How long you have to finish school: Make sure you’re aware of how long you take to complete a degree.
+Make sure you’re aware of how long you'll take to complete a degree.
 You may not receive subsidized Stafford loans for more than 150% of the published length of your program.
 This is called the “maximum eligibility period.”
-If your degree program is four years, for example, you’ll have six years to borrow this type of loan, even if you take longer than six years to earn your degree.
-Your school usually posts the length of any programs offered in their catalog, but if you’re unsure, you can call the school to ask.
+For example, if your degree program is four years long, you’ll have six years to borrow this type of loan, even if you take longer than six years to earn your degree.
+Your school usually posts the length of programs in their catalog, but if you’re unsure, you can call the school to ask.

 Unsubsidized loans